onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 You’re growing neural nets - cute - Let's grow human culture

 The incentive & accountability kernel of our social OS

+we can have real experts feed data into the system and AIs generate the stories objectively - there's less need for biased journos opining on issues they know little about

 Life is not for you - it is for others, because without them you’d have nothing and be miserable materially and psychologically